ROCm/AMDMIGraphX/docs/install/prerequisites.rst

 The following components and tools must be installed before MIGraphX can be installed.

-The installation steps include installing these dependencies.
+The installation steps include information about installing these dependencies.

 * `ROCm CMake <https://github.com/RadeonOpenCompute/rocm-cmake>`_
 * `MIOpen <https://github.com/ROCmSoftwarePlatform/MIOpen>`_